 - Eye protection

 Difficulty Level: Easy

-Time Required: 30 Minutes
+Time Required: 30 minutes

-Where to Start
+Shower Head Threads: Where to Start

 Let me preface the rest of this article by saying I am not a plumber and I hate plumbing-related issues.
 In all senses of the term, I'm your average homeowner that likes to try to DIY first, then call help if that fails, then hire a professional.

 The weakest part of the shower head pipe happens to be the threads (threaded nipple) that screw into the copper fitting inside of your wall.
-So when it snaps off, or breaks, it will almost always leave the threads inside your copper fitting.
+So when it snaps off or breaks, it will almost always leave the threads inside your copper fitting.
 This is the problem we need to solve.

-Luckily for all of us the chance that you broke the copper fitting is fairly slim.
+Luckily for all of us, the chance that you broke the copper fitting is fairly slim.

 There will be a small hole in the wall, tile, plastic frame, or whatever, right behind the metal ring on your shower head pipe (which is designed to hide the hole).
 If you can pull the whole pipe free, do so now.